App version: 0.1.0

 Why People Leave School

-So why do people drop out of college?
+So why do they do it?
 There are countless reasons why college students drop out.
 Here are some of the most common ones.

 1. Insufficient or Loss of Funding